adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Dana Lloyd is Assistant Professor of Global Interdisciplinary Studies and Affiliated Faculty, Center for Peace and Justice Education at Villanova University.
 She is the author of *Land Is Kin: Sovereignty, Religious Freedom, and Indigenous Sacred Sites* (University Press of Kansas, 2023).
 She holds a PhD in Religion from Syracuse University, and a law degree and an LLM from Tel Aviv University's Faculty of Law.
 [Faculty Bio](https://www1.villanova.edu/university/liberal-arts-sciences/programs/global/faculty/biodetail.html?mail=dana.lloyd@villanova.edu&xsl=bio_long)

+### Kenneth H. Lokensgard

+Dr. Kenneth H. Lokensgard is the Assistant Director for the [Center for Native American Research & Collaboration](https://native.wsu.edu/cnrc/), in the Office of [Native American Programs](https://native.wsu.edu/), at Washington State University.
+Ken's research has focused upon the sometimes conflicting ontologies and epistemologies of Indigenous and Non-Indigenous peoples.
+Specifically, he has worked with *Niitsitapi* (Blackfoot) elders and ceremonialists, in the US and Canada, to highlight the personhood of Blackfoot ceremonial items and the need for their repatriation.
+He is also interested in traditional protocols of reciprocity practiced by Native Americans and how they inform Indigenous research methodologies.
+Dr. Lokensgard is committed to promoting the importance of these protocols and methodologies, as means of facilitating collaborative work between Native and Non-Native communities.
+To this end, he is active in developing Institutional Review Board processes and guidelines that ensure collaboration and recognition of Tribal sovereignty.
+He is also committed to promoting Native scholarship and scholars within the academy and elsewhere.

 ### Jason Long

 Youngstown State University, History and Political Science